andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 While it's possible to use either a [Classic Code Challenge (CCC)](/reference/features/challenges/code) or a [Project Code Challenge (PCC)](/reference/features/challenges/multi-file-code) to build a SQL testing harness with another language besides Ruby, we strongly recommend using a Project Code Challenge.
 A few advantages of PCC over CCC for custom SQL testing include:

 - Support for as many files as you want, which is useful for uploading CSVs as data sources for test cases
-- More flexibility for visibility; you can easily provide read-only CSVs, read-only test suites and helper files and you can hide parts of the UI entirely
+- More flexibility for visibility; you can easily add read-only or hidden CSVs, test suites and helper files and you can hide irrelevant parts of the UI entirely, such as the workspace file tree
 - Syntax highlighting for SQL is supported by creating a file with the `.sql` extension.
 In CCC, highlighting defaults to whatever the language is.

 One advantage of CCC is that you can provide test harnesses in many languages and let the candidate solve the challenge in the one they are most comfortable with.
-In practice, though, we haven't seen this use case (please let us know if you try it!).
+In practice, though, we haven't seen this use case (feel free to let us know if you try it!).

 Regardless of whether you choose CCC or PCC, the high-level workflow might be as follows:

 1. Pick an [ORM](https://en.wikipedia.org/wiki/List_of_object%E2%80%93relational_mapping_software) for your language of choice.
 For example, you might use [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) in Python, [Sequelize](https://github.com/sequelize/sequelize) or [Knex](https://github.com/knex/knex) in JS, or [Hibernate](https://github.com/hibernate/hibernate-orm) in Java.
 2. In CCC, use your language's code to set a query string to a variable or write a function that returns the candidate's query string to the test suite.
 In PCC, you can create a syntax-highlighted `.sql` file and the test suite can read this file into a string.
 3. Write helper functions to run before and after test cases to build the desired schema.
-4. Create test cases that populate the tables with the minimal amount of data necessary to run the desired query to exercise some functionality.
+4. Create test cases that populate the tables with the minimal amount of data necessary to run the desired query to test a deliverable.
 5. Call the candidate's solution function or access their string variable to get their query.
 6. Run the query using the ORM's "raw" feature.
-7. Compare the result using an assertion.
+7. Assert the result using your testing framework's assertion API.
-8. Optionally, consider table formatting the actual/expected rows to help candidates debug.
-Some languages' assertions aren't very helpful for debugging SQL, especially when tables are large.
+8. Optionally, consider table formatting the actual/expected rows to help candidates debug failing tests.
+Some languages' assertion output isn't very helpful for debugging SQL, especially when tables are large.

-Prerequisite steps are enabling the database service in the challenge's configuration and checking our [package list reference](https://docs.qualified.io/reference/languages) for your language of choice to ensure an ORM is available.
+Prerequisite steps include enabling the database service in the challenge's configuration and checking our [package list reference](https://docs.qualified.io/reference/languages) for your language of choice to ensure an ORM is available.

 These same steps work even if you're using the default RSpec environment but choose to avoid `compare_with`.

 ### Python example

 Here's simple proof-of-concept PCC code that implements a SQL challenge without RSpec.
-It's using SQLite3 as the database engine.
-The fundamental workflow presented here should be adaptable to most languages and ORMs we offer.
+It's using SQLite3 as the database via Python's [`sqlite` module](https://docs.python.org/3/library/sqlite3.html).
+The fundamental workflow presented here should be adaptable to most database flavors, languages, testing libraries and ORMs we offer.

 This example also illustrates the lack of tabular output when queries don't match expected results.
 We're relying on the candidate's basic grasp of Python lists to understand and debug discrepancies in the output as they work through the challenge.
 Providing small, representative datasets is key to making this feasible.
 A sample failing output looks like this: